DennisLoska/DennisLoska.github.io/_posts/2019-05-03-aptik-backup.md

   - Clonezilla
 description: Why Aptik is a great tool for backup up your Ubuntu system.
 ---
+Aptik is a great tool to backup your Ubuntu system.
+Don't worry about partitions and problems anymore when changing devices and restoring systems.

 ## Backing up Ubuntu

 In the past I have been using Clonezilla to backup my Ubuntu installation, but I wasn't happy with it.
 It took too long, I was not being productive, and overall the need create a bootable device using the Clonezilla ISO was not fun for me.
 Furthermore restoring such a backup was equally problematic.
 Let's face it: